catdad/raw-viewer/analytics-explainer.md

 # Analytics explainer

 The purpose of this document is to be transparent about the analytics being collected, as well as explain a bit about how I am going to use them.
-To start, all analytics are annonymous.
+To start, all analytics are anonymous.
 Their purpose is to help me make the application better, and I have no intention to track users.

 Below is a breakdown of each piece of data collection and what I will be using it for: